jiacai2050/shellgpt/README.md

 ## Role

-There are 4 built-in [system role contents](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) in shellgpt:
+There are some built-in [system role contents](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) in shellgpt:
 - `default`, used for ask general questions
+- `typo`, used for correct article typos.
+- `slug`, used for generate URL slug.
 - `code`, used for ask programming questions
 - `shell`, used for infer shell command
-- `typo`, used for correct article typos.
-- `cm`, used for generate git commit message, like `git diff | sg -r cm`
+- `commit`, used for generate git commit message, like `git diff | sg -r commit`

 Users can define their own content in `~/.shellgpt/roles.json`, it a JSON map with
 - key being role name and